kellythle/conference-system/phase2/README.txt

 This system helps view or send messages.
 1. Message System is accessible for all Users, but menu options will be generated for different types of users.

+VIP and attendee:
+- Friend list system (Only able to message each other(VIP and Attendee)) if they are friends)
+- Able to message Speakers of their enrolled talks
+- Attendees cannot message Organizer, VIP can message Organizer
+Speaker:
+- Able to message to all users attending their talks regardless of type
+Organizer:
+- Able to message all users regardless of type

+All user can reply to anyone if they received message.

 2. On the Message System menu, there are these options:
     For Attendees   0.
 Exit Message Menu.
            & VIPS:  1.
 View conversations and reply to messages.